carlosramireziii/carlosramireziii.github.io/_posts/2016-09-19-stop-using-instance-variables-in-partials.md

 ---
 layout: post
-title: "Stop using instance variables inside your partials"
+title: "Stop Using Instance Variables Inside Your Partials"
 ---

 Sadly, it's common to see Rails developers using instance variables